PULSED

 Waste Management Industries.

-Welding Services (WSI) Atlanta: WSI is primarily involved in repairs and refurbishment
+Welding Services (WSI) Atlanta, changed to Aquilex: WSI is primarily involved in repairs and refurbishment

 in the power, waste energy and nuclear industries.
 In terms of water wall

-clad welding, WSI has clad approx. 80% of the North American boilers.
-Each year
+welding, WSI has clad approx. 80% of the North American boilers.
+Each year,

-A NEW PATENT: While WSI has produced some of the most innovative, automatic
+While WSI produced some of the most innovative, automatic

-MIG cladding equipment available in North America, WSI did not have a resident
+MIG cladding equipment available around the globe, WSI did not have a resident

-MIG process control expert who had the expertise necessary to make radical improvements
+pulsed MIG expert who had the weld process controls - best weld practice expertise that was necessary to make radical improvements

-Ed dramatically improved the water wall overlay weld quality and a new USA and
+to be the companies weld manager, and in less than 6 months, as the following pictures indicate, I dramatically improved the single pass water wall overlay weld quality and a new USA and

 European clad weld patent was developed.